nielsenjared/nielsenjared.github.io/content/blog/data-structure-graph-topological-sort/index.md

 Can you top that?

 Yes, actually, you can.
 There are several approaches to implementing a topological sort algorithm.
 The approach outlined in [Introduction to Algorithms](TODO) uses a Linked List rather than a Stack, which is very fancy.
 Another popular approach is using a HashTable.
-We chose an array because it is straightforward and as long as we remember to treat it as such, works similar to a stack.
+We chose an array because it is straightforward and as long as we remember to treat it as such, it works similar to a stack.
+There are also implementations that compute the _time_ from when a vertex is discovered to when it is "finished", meaning all adjacent vertices are explored.
+This time is then used to determine the position of the vertex in the sorted topology.

-TODO

 ## Reflection

-###

-###
+* What is topology?

+* What is a directed acylclic graph?

+* What is a topological sort?

-###
+### What is Topology?

+According to Wikipedia...

+> In mathematics, topology is concerned with the properties of a geometric object that are preserved under continuous deformations, such as stretching, twisting, crumpling and bending, but not tearing or gluing.

+### What is a Directed Acylcic Graph?

+According to [Wikipedia](https://en.wikipedia.org/wiki/Directed_acyclic_graph), a directed acyclic graph is a graph that...

+> consists of vertices and edges, with each edge directed from one vertex to another, such that following those directions will never form a closed loop

+### What is a Topological Sort?

+According to Wikipedia, a [topological sort](https://en.wikipedia.org/wiki/Topological_sorting) is...

+> a linear ordering of its vertices such that for every directed edge uv from vertex u to vertex v, u comes before v in the ordering.
+For instance, the vertices of the graph may represent tasks to be performed, and the edges may represent constraints that one task must be performed before another; in this application, a topological ordering is just a valid sequence for the tasks.